Strong-AI-Lab/Logical-and-abstract-reasoning/README.md

 ## Use

+### Evaluation

-To use the repository, use the following command:
+To evaluate a model in the repository, use the following command:
 ```
 python run_evaluation config/model/<model_config.yaml> config/data/<data_config.yaml> --<kwarg_name> <kwarg>
 ```